dubisdev/create-fw/README.md

 > Light framework generator for your JS projects 🪓

-| ⚠ This package is in **alpha phase**, its functionalities are very limited for now.
+| ⚠ This package is in **beta phase**, its functionalities are very limited for now and they can change until first production release.

 ---